 (B) Definition and scope of service:

-“Taxable Service” means any service provided or to be provided to a policy holder or any person, by an insurer, including re-insurer carrying on life insurance business in relation to risk cover in life insurance;
+“Taxable Service” means any service provided or to be provided to any person, by a beauty parlour in relation to beauty treatment;

 (C) Rate of Tax & Accounting Code: